-Nepal has been a country on my ‘Must Visit‘ list for as long as I can remember, though I had always assumed that the intent of my inevitable visit would be to tackle some form of long distance, high altitude trek or perhaps even make it to Everest Base Camp.
-It never occurred to me … More Cycle Touring Nepal.
+Nepal had been a country on my ‘Must Visit‘ list for as long as I can remember.
+Though I had always assumed that the intent of my inevitable visit would be to tackle some form of long distance, high altitude trek or perhaps even make it to Everest Base Camp.
+It never occurred to me that … More Cycle Touring Nepal.
 Chapter 1: Nepal with no Hiking Boots!?

 Jacob and I started our cycle tour from Osh, Kyrgyzstan on August 10th 2018.
 Cycling through Kyrgyzstan we were merely cycle touring amateurs and were finding our feet in the world of long distance cycle touring.
 Before we could adopt a routine we were crossing the border into China, both enduring a period of ill … More Cycle Touring Central Asia: A Day in the Life of…